Anza-Borrego Desert: June - Arroyo Hueso and Tapiado Loop

 How to get here:

-Exit Mile 41.5, signed June Wash, the "road" is good, but you need some ground clearance.
+Exit Mile 41.5, signed June Wash, the "road" is good, but some ground clearance is needed.

-Some soft sand, mostly at the start of the "road".
-An AWD may sometimes be needed.
+There may be soft sand, mostly at the start of the "road".
+An AWD is advised an may be needed.

 Drive for 2.5 mile and keep right (east) as the road forks.